Kensington Mortgage Conveyancing Panel Information

 Read More

-Do Kensington Mortgage or the CML run CPD seminars for the Kensington Mortgage approved solicitor panel in much the same way that the Law Society run cases for CQS firms?
+Do Kensington Mortgage or the CML run professional training Courses for the Kensington Mortgage approved solicitor panel in much the same way that the Law Society run cases for CQS firms?

-This not something that the CML would traditionally get involved with although they do host a number of useful conveyancing related conferences which are attended by firms on the Kensington Mortgage conveyancing panel.
-It is our intention to run specific lender focused seminars in the coming months including a webinar on Kensington Mortgage’s Part 2 requirements.
-Law firms on the Kensington Mortgage conveyancing panel will be invited.
-Further details will be communicated as part of the LENDERmonitor Alerts.
+This not something that the CML would traditionally get involved with although they do host numerous useful conveyancing related conferences which are attended by firms on the Kensington Mortgage conveyancing panel.
+We do intend to run specific lender focused seminars in the coming months including a webinar on Kensington Mortgage’s Part 2 requirements.
+Law firms on the Kensington Mortgage conveyancing panel are welcome.
+Information about the webinar will be communicated as part of the LENDERmonitor Alerts.

-St Giles’ PII renewal form asks if my firm had been excluded from any lender panels in the last 12 months.
-I just found out that the firm is no longer on the Kensington Mortgage solicitor panel?
-Is this likely to effect my insurance?
+Prime Professional’s PI Insurance renewal form enquires if my practice had been removed off any lender panels in the last year.
+I recently found out that the practice is no longer on the Kensington Mortgage conveyancing panel?
+Will that effect my insurance?

 The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Kensington Mortgage solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-Our practice is on the Kensington Mortgage conveyancing panel and all set to complete a purchase within the next week.
-My file does not contain a Legal Charge for the client to execute.
-Who do I contact at Kensington Mortgage to get a duplicate Deed?
+Our practice is on the Kensington Mortgage conveyancing panel and due to complete a purchase within the next few weeks.
+My file does not contain a Legal Charge for the client to sign.
+Who do I contact at Kensington Mortgage to obtain duplicate documents?

-You should contact Kensington Mortgage to obtain standard documents.
-The The Council of Mortgage Lenders Handbook has a specific inquiry for banks to set out who to contact to obtain standard documents.
+You would be advised to get in touch with Kensington Mortgage to obtain standard documents.
+The CML Handbook has an individual inquiry for banks to reveal who to contact to obtain standard documents.
 Kensington Mortgage in their Part 2’s state:

-You will need to quote the firm’s Kensington Mortgage conveyancing panel number.
+Please remember to disclose the firm’s Kensington Mortgage solicitors panel reference.

 Find a Lawyer on the Kensington Mortgage Solicitor Panel